Security, Architecture, Compliance

 • Data transformation boundaries ensure sensitive data is sanitized before leaving high-security zones

 The core principle is simple: data classified as highly sensitive should only be processed in environments with equivalent security controls.
-This prevents accidental exposure and limits the blast radius of potential security incidents.
+This prevents accidental exposure and limits the blast radius (the scope of damage) of potential security incidents, like containing a fire to one room instead of letting it spread through an entire building.

 Why Trust Zones for Streaming Data